Ksgz/evase-nextjs/content/pages/docs/tools/glossary.md

   <strong>Note:</strong> This is the glossary content.
 The primary function of this content is to display key terms and it's definitions.
 There is a more detailed explanation in the <strong>glossary</strong> definition.
 </div>

+## Glossary Definition

+    an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

 ## A
   ### animal
     animal